Alissa Rutkowski | Manager of Communications, Policy, and Operations, JNCL-NCLIS

-Since her initial experience abroad, she has traveled to nearly 20 countries and continues to seek opportunities that will cultivate her intellectual curiosity and interest in world languages and international affairs.
-She can be reached at firstname.lastname@example.org.
+Since her initial experience abroad, she has traveled to over 20 countries and continues to seek opportunities that will cultivate her interest in world languages and international affairs.
+She can be reached at firstname.lastname@example.org

 Jayne Abrate, Ph.D. | Executive Director, American Association of Teachers of French (AATF)